glitchgod0/Discord-Plugin/README.md

 /data/GoldHEN/plugins/Discord-Plugin.prx=true
 ```

-Put your PS4 IP and Discord Application ID's (they can be generated [here] (https://discord.com/developers/)) in the AppIdp.json file
+Put your PS4 IP and Discord Application ID's (they can be generated a https://discord.com/developers/) in the AppIdp.json file

 ## ps4IDS.json